Last modified:

 Note

-You can close the work order immediately after creating it and at any time before the assignee completes their work.
-However, the workflow below describes the more typical use case.
+You can close the work order immediately after creating it and at any time before the assignees mark it as done.
+However, the workflow below describes the more typical use case when the assignees carried out the work and marked the work order as done.

-As soon as the assigned technician completes the work order, the status changes to Processed.
+As soon as the assigned technicians mark the work order as done, its status changes to Done in the work orders portlet.
 You can then check the results of the service assignment, create a report, and close or reopen the work order.

 Navigate to the work order in the Work orders portlet.